medialab/minet/docs/cli.md

 won't need to use cookies).

 positional arguments:
-  column                      This argument can either take the username on which we want to retrieve posts or the name of the column containing those usernames file                        CSV file containing the Instagram usernames.
+  column                      This argument can either take the username or user url on which we want to retrieve posts or the name of the column containing those usernames or user urls. file                        CSV file containing the Instagram usernames or user urls.

 optional arguments:
   -h, --help                  show this help message and exit